turkcellcloud/jupyter-openshift/README.md

 * A functional OpenShift 3.11 environment.
 If an OpenShift cluster at your disposal does not exist, you can have a look at [Minishift](https://www.okd.io/minishift/).
 * A linux machine to run your ``oc`` commands which can access to your OpenShift cluster.
-* Web server certificates named ``jupyter-ssl.crt`` and ``jupyter-ssl.key``.
+* Web server certificate files named ``jupyter-ssl.crt`` and ``jupyter-ssl.key``.
 * Internet access from your linux machine.
-* A quiet place without any distractions.
+* Last but not least, a quiet place without any distractions.

 Start with cloning the repository, creating the namespace, importing the template and creating a new application from the template.
-There are more parameters in template config, so don't miss to check and adapt according to your environment.
+There are more parameters in template config, so don't miss to check out and adapt according to your environment.

 ```
 git clone https://github.com/vOrcunus/jupyter-openshift.git